Keith Hay Park

-Keith Hay Park, is a reserve and sports ground in the suburb of Mount Roskill in Auckland, New Zealand.
+Keith Hay Park is a reserve and sports ground in the suburb of Mount Roskill in Auckland, New Zealand.

 It is the home ground of New Zealand National League and Northern League side Auckland United and the Tri Star Gymnastics Club.

 Cameron Pools and Leisure Centre is also located at Keith Hay Park.
 The ground also hosts cricket games during the summer and is used as one of Eden Roskill Cricket Club's grounds.

+Naming

+Keith Hay Park was named after Keith Hay, a former mayor of the Mt Roskill Borough Council, who developed the surrounding land.

 History

 Developed on old swampy land, in 1879 Keith Hay Park was described as "cleared, beautifully undulating country dotted with picturesque homesteads and sheening in emerald green with the verdure of luxuriant crops".